UK Conservatives lose 2 elections in blow to Boris Johnson

 Party chairman Oliver Dowden resigned, saying “our supporters are distressed and disappointed by recent events, and I share their feelings.”

-“We cannot carry on with business as usual,” he said.
+“We cannot carry on with business as usual,” said Dowden, previously a staunch Johnson loyalist.
 “Somebody must take responsibility and I have concluded that, in these circumstances, it would not be right for me to remain in office.”

 “I will, as always, remain loyal to the Conservative Party,” he said, without offering an endorsement of Johnson.